Visiting Haida Gwaii, Canada's most mysterious islands

 Despite more than a century and a half of colonization dating from the establishment of settlements in the early 1800s, the Haida never signed a treaty ceding the territory that until just ten years ago was called the Queen Charlotte Islands.

-In 2010, after the passage of a landmark reconciliation agreement, Haida leaders ceremonially returned the colonial name to the then-prime minister of British Columbia in a traditional handcrafted bentwood box.
+In 2010, after the passage of a landmark reconciliation agreement, Haida leaders ceremonially returned the colonial name to the then-Premier of British Columbia in a traditional handcrafted bentwood box.
 The islands were renamed Haida Gwaii, Islands of the People, and maps were redrawn to include Haida place names.

 This transition received even more attention when Prince William and Kate Middleton visited Haida Gwaii during their 2017 tour of British Columbia and the Yukon.
 Shining a spotlight on Haida culture, they made the last leg of the journey in a ceremonial war canoe.